nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [3.09]

-Sri Lanka has an abundance of mineral resources, accumulated throughout the land space of 65,610 square kilometers.
+S ri Lanka has an abundance of mineral resources, accumulated throughout the land space of 65,610 square kilometers.
 The peninsular basin, which is about twenty times the land area and including the ocean region which will be nominally granted according to the UN ocean laws, is also rich in ocean minerals.
 Varieties of ores of minerals such as graphite, mica, apatite, lime and dolomite, mineral sand, quartz and silica sand, feldspar, serpentine, laterite, different clay types, and gems which had been created because of different geological factors are abundantly found in Sri Lanka.
 Many industries such as mineral sand, cement, phosphate, ceramic, glass, and roof tiles were originated from mineral resources discovered through the mineral resource expeditions in the 1980s.

 Since then, minerals have been sold as raw material without any value additions, and many of these industries have either been sold out or closed by now.